buildwithaura/aura-legacy/app/manual/Configuration.md

     Aura.get("site.name")

 The value supports strings, integers, arrays and hashes.
-They are stored as YAML in the database.
+They are stored as YAML in the database, so feel free to set values as hashes, arrays, etc.